Introduction#

 Available Toolboxes#

-To see a list of the MATLAB toolboxes available with MATLAB license on Grex, you can use the following command:
+To see a list of the MATLAB toolboxes available with MATLAB license on Grex, for a given MATLAB version, use the following command:

 module load matlab